19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Super cozy wood cabin on Airbnb!

-But when April and May come around, expect to pay a premium (no joke) on the same accommodation.
+But in April and May, expect to pay a premium (no joke) for the same accommodation.

-Book AHEAD of time as itโ€™s not unheard of for everything to be fully booked even Airbnb (click here to get $40 off your stay).
-Iโ€™ve had family pay a hotel premium for a motel just because that was the only hotel available.
+Book AHEAD of time as itโ€™s not unheard of for everything to be fully booked even Airbnb.
+Iโ€™ve had family pay a hotel premium for a motel because that was the only hotel available.

 Hostel: $40 – 80 per night